neilSchroeder/cms-ecal-scales-and-smearings/README.md

 To test the accuracy of the method, you can use the `--test-method-accuracy` option which will inject scales and smearings to MC in an attempt to derive the injected values back.

 To scan the NLL phase space of a set of categories use the `--scan-nll` options, if you wish you specify the scales around which to scan you must also provide a config file to `--scan-scales`

+### Additional Tools

+This framework comes with some very useful tools that can be run independently from the minimizer or validator.
+Please see the python/tools/ page for more details

 ## Credit